pycom/pycom-esp-idf/components/nvs_flash/nvs_partition_generator/README.rst

     key1,data,u8,1
     key2,file,string,/path/to/file

-.. note:: Make sure there are no spaces before and after ',' or at the end of each line in CSV file.
+.. note:: Make sure there are no spaces before and after ',' in CSV file.

 NVS Entry and Namespace association
 -----------------------------------